 In addition, mindfulness is ideally suited to working with clients on a range of topics and areas including emotional intelligence, resilience and wellbeing, and work/life balance.
 But also performance- it boosts cognitive agility, clarity, decision-making and so on.
 And it helps us, and our clients, get more in touch with what really matters to us and to better identify meaningful and aligned paths forward - isn’t that what coaching is really about?

-Increasingly, mindfulness - and compassion - are being embraced by advanced coaching practitioners and leading coach training organisations as a core underpinning, as in the welcome case of the AoEC’s inclusion of mindfulness as a module on the Senior Practitioner Programme.
+Increasingly, mindfulness - and compassion - are being embraced by advanced coaching practitioners and leading coach training organisations as a core underpinning, as in the welcome case of the AoEC’s inclusion of mindfulness as a module on the Online Senior Practitioner Programme.

 Liz facilitates a successful Mindfulness for Coaches workshop for the AoEC.

 She also jointly organises the retreat-style International Mindfulness & Compassion at Work Summit for coaches & leaders.
 We are pleased to offer a 20% discount for the AoEC community- email email@example.com